Lancelot-Grail Cycle: Prose Lancelot

 The Vulgate Lancelot propre (Lancelot Proper), also known as Le Roman de Lancelot (The Novel of Lancelot) or just Lancelot du Lac, is the longest part, making up fully half of the entire cycle.
 The Vulgate Lancelot follows the adventures of the eponymous hero as well as many other Knights of the Round Table during the later years of King Arthur's reign up until the introduction of Galahad and the start of the Grail Quest.
-It primarily deals with a series of episodes of Lancelot's early life and with the courtly love between him and Queen Guinevere, as well as his deep friendship with Galehaut, interlaced with the adventures of Gawain and other knights such as Yvain, Hector, Lionel, and Bors.
+It primarily deals with a series of episodes of Lancelot's early life and with the courtly love between him and Queen Guinevere, as well as his deep friendship with Galehaut, interlaced with the adventures of Gawain and other knights such as Yvain, Hector, and Bors.

 It was inspired by and in part based on Chrétien's poem Lancelot, le Chevalier de la Charrette (Lancelot, or the Knight of the Cart).
 The actual [Conte de la] Charrette ("[Tale of the] Cart"), an incorporation of a prose rendition of Chrétien's poem, spans only a small part of the Vulgate text.
 Due to its length, modern scholars often divide the Lancelot into various sub-sections.
 These include the Enfances Lancelot ("Lancelot's youth") or Galehaut (sometimes Galeaut), further split between the Charrette and its follow-up the Suite de la Charette (Continuation of the Charrette); the Agravain (named after Gawain's brother Agravain, possibly a later addition to the work); and the Preparation for the Quest, linking the previous ones.

-The Lancelot Proper is regarded as having been written first in the entire cycle.
-It was perhaps originally an independent romance that would begin with Lancelot's birth and finish with him discovering his true identity and receiving a kiss from Guinevere when he confesses his love for her.
+The Lancelot Proper is regarded to have been the first written in the entire cycle.
+It was perhaps originally an independent romance beginning with Lancelot's birth and finishing with him discovering his true identity and receiving a kiss from Guinevere when he confesses his love for her.
 Elspeth Kennedy identified the possible non-cyclic Prose Lancelot in an early manuscript known as the BNF fr.
 768. It is about three times shorter than the later editions and notably the Grail Quest (usually taking place later) is mentioned within the text as already having been completed by Perceval alone.
 This version ends with the death of Galehaut.